Biden and Democrats’ Incompetence Led to These Awful GOP Migrant Stunts

 In turn, Gov. Greg Abbott of Texas and Gov. Ron DeSantis of Florida stepped in to fill the political and governmental void, despicably using migrants as human pawns in a chess match with Democrats, during the home stretch of the election season.

-While the tactic appears to have been pioneered by white supremacists who bussed Black Americans living in the south across the Mason-Dixon line in the early 1960s, similar maneuvers have been deployed by Democratic mayors of big cities for decades.
+While the tactic appears to have been pioneered by white supremacists who bused Black Americans living in the South across the Mason-Dixon line in the early 1960s, similar maneuvers have been deployed by Democratic mayors of big cities for decades.

 Abbott and DeSantis’ cynical and inhumane twist on this age-old stunt unleashed not only a political firestorm—it brought broader policy and governmental failure to the surface, demonstrating the very real strain on social services that accompany the complex nature of a broken immigration system.

 Washington, D.C.’s mayor declared a public emergency.
-The Massachusetts Governor called in the National Guard.
+The Massachusetts governor called in the National Guard.
 And New York City's scramble to address unexpected housing needs strained the city’s shelter system to the brink.
-All the while, border cities a fraction the size are inundated by many more migrants every day—cities which never proclaimed themselves to be “sanctuary” havens.
+All the while, border cities a fraction the size are inundated by many more migrants every day—cities that never proclaimed themselves to be “sanctuary” havens.

 That is true of any major policy decision, but none is more politically potent with greater humanitarian impact than immigration.